 Q: Is a patio home right for me?

 A: If you are someone who is able to live in a smaller style home, a patio home could be perfect for you.
 Consider if you would enjoy more affordable housing with maintenance and outdoor landscaping included in the monthly fees.

-Call the offices of Jeff Barchi today to talk to a qualified professional about your housing needs.
+Call the offices of Jeff Barchi today to talk to a qualified real estate agent in Grayhawk about your housing needs.
 There are many benefits to living in the close community of patio homes.
 Do not miss the chance to get the right type of home for you!
 The small size of a patio home and the convenience of exterior maintenance and groundskeeping could be just what you’re looking for.